 You play as protagonist Ethan Winters, whose wife Mia went missing three years ago without a trace, and is thus presumed dead.
 Ethan quickly finds out that Mia, who he’s tracked to a rundown plantation deep in Louisiana, is changed and now part of the lovely Baker family.

-To try and save her and yourself, you’ll not only need to fight and avoid the truly frightening family members, but you’ll also need to solve some intriguing puzzles along the way in Resident Evil 7.
+To try to save her and yourself, you’ll not only need to fight and avoid the truly frightening family members, but you’ll also need to solve some intriguing puzzles along the way in Resident Evil 7.

 2. Outlast 2 by Red Barrels